 NOTE: Students requesting funding that covers only educational costs (i.e. Columbia PhD students receiving the GSAS summer tuition grant) should confirm the housing portion of the fee upon acceptance.
 Many scholarships do not cover housing costs.

-In Paris, students choose between living in a student residence hall in single rooms or being placed in Magrehbi Arabic-speaking homestays or finding their own housing.
+In Paris, students choose between living in a student residence hall in single or double rooms or finding their own housing.
 Please note that Paris housing fees are not included in the program fee due to the option of finding your own accommodations.

 While in Amman, students can have lunch at the Center cafeteria on days on which classes are held for a cost of about 3 JD per day.
 Otherwise they are responsible for their own meals.
 The system for lunch payment will be explained at orientation.